ZaiiaDS/ZaiiaPawn/README.md

 Multi-set item scoring for Turtle-like servers.

-Inspired by and based on OctoPawn (https://github.com/iGreed1993/OctoPawn) — most of the code was rewritten, only the class presets are reused from the original.
+Inspired by and based on OctoPawn, most of the code was rewritten, only the class presets are reused from the original.

 ZaiiaPawn scores items against your own weight sets and shows the